oskarbraten/navne-applikasjon/TESTING.md

 __Expected result:__
 That user is able to add person to app.

-## Test Gallery
+## Test OpenPersonFromPhotos

 __Description:__
-Test that the user is able to see all the pictures, and that when a picture is clicked it displays the correct name to the picture.
+Test that when a picture is clicked it opens ShowPersonActivity and displays the correct name to the picture.

+__Type:__
+UI

+__Pre-conditions:__
+None.

+__Expected result:__
+That all pictures are displayed and shows the correct names.

+## Test OpenPersonFromNames

+__Description:__
+Test that when a name is clicked it opens ShowPersonActivity and displays the correct name.

 __Type:__
 UI